FlowCI/docs/en/git/index.md

   plugin: 'gitclone'
 ```

-You can config git repo url via YAML and UI.
+You can config git repo url via both YAML and UI.
 The variable `FLOWCI_GIT_CREDENTIAL` must be defined if git url is based on SSH.

 - YAML configuration